-Furthermore, Vietnam is extremely attractive to foreign investors with their numerous tax incentives.
-For instance, investors who are involved in special-interest industries such as healthcare or high-tech, or contribute to specific geographical regions are blessed with the country’s tax benefits.
-Also, most products imported to Vietnam will be duty free with free trade agreements.
-For example, the recent EVFTA (EU-Vietnam Free Trade Agreement) allows EU countries to import into Vietnam with almost 50% tariff line exemption.
+Furthermore, Vietnam is extremely attractive to foreign investors because of its numerous tax incentives.
+For instance, investors who are involved in special-interest industries such as healthcare or high-tech, or contribute to specific geographical regions can enjoy the country’s tax benefits.
+Also, most products imported to Vietnam will be duty-free thanks to several free trade agreements, one of which is the current EVFTA (Vietnam-EU Free Trade Agreement) that allows EU countries to import into Vietnam with almost 50% tariff line exemption.
 Tariff lines are projected to be eliminated by 91.8% by 2025.

 As mentioned, Vietnam’s middle class is on the rise at a very fast speed.
-In fact, it is predicted that Vietnam’s middle class is going to be doubled by 2020, hitting 44 million people.
+In fact, it is predicted that Vietnam’s middle class has hit 56 million people.
 There were only 8 million middle-class consumers in 2012.
 The country’s consumer confidence is regarded among the highest in Asia, and 90% of residents in Ho Chi Minh City (HCMC) are part of the middle class.
 As such, it is unquestionable that Vietnam has one of the fastest-growing middle classes in the world.

-These burgeoning middle class consumers in Vietnam are said to be responsible for more than 50% of the country’s total consumption.
-Recently, Vietnam has climbed to the 6th place in the Global Retail Development Index and it is not without reason.
+These burgeoning middle-class consumers in Vietnam are said to be responsible for more than 50% of the country’s total consumption.
+Recently, Vietnam has climbed to 9th place in the Global Retail Development Index and it is not without reason.
 Stores of branded and luxurious goods have been seen in HCMC, indicating that there is enough purchasing power in the city that allows foreign brands to set their feet in this market.

-The people in Vietnam mostly spend their money on imported products such as electronic circuits, microassemblies, phone system and electronic devices including smartphones, electrical parts, refined petroleum oils, lobsters or other crustacean seafood.
+The people in Vietnam mostly spend their money on imported products such as electronic circuits, micro-assembly, phone systems,s and electronic devices including smartphones, electrical parts, refined petroleum oils, lobsters, or other crustacean seafood.
 The following list of products shows the country’s top 5 import products with the highest dollar amount, and the percentage in the bracket indicates the fraction of the total import value, as of 2019: